The False Mirror

-The False Mirror (1928) is a surrealist oil painting by René Magritte that depicts a human eye framing a cloudy, blue sky.
+The False Mirror is a surrealist oil on canvas painting by René Magritte, from 1928.
+It depicts a human eye framing a cloudy, blue sky.
 In the depiction of the eye in the painting, the clouds take the place normally occupied by the iris.
 The painting's original French title is Le faux miroir.

 Provenance

 Magritte painted three versions of Le faux miroir.